Co-founder ANd President

 Todd Sears is the Founder and Principal of Out Leadership, a recognized global strategic advising firm that connects leaders across the world’s most influential industries to create business opportunities, cultivate talent, and drive LGBT equality forward.
 Todd began his career as an investment banker before moving to Merrill Lynch to become a Financial Advisor, where he created the first team of financial advisors on Wall Street to focus on the LGBT community and brought $1.5 billion of new assets to the firm.
 Todd then moved into diversity leadership, pioneering equality initiatives first at Merrill Lynch and then at Credit Suisse.
 A graduate of Duke University, Todd serves on the non-profit boards of the Williams Institute of UCLA, The Palette Fund, the Global Equality Fund of the United States Department of State and Lambda Legal; he was the founding chair of Jeffrey Fashion Cares, which he ran for 10 years.

-Blaire Milanese is Senior Vice President, Human Resources at Aircastle Advisor LLC, a NYSE listed aircraft lessor based in Stamford, CT.
+Blaire Meck is Senior Vice President, Human Resources at Aircastle Advisor LLC, a NYSE listed aircraft lessor based in Stamford, CT.
 Prior to joining Aircastle in 2012, Blaire has held roles in Human Resources at hedge funds Chilton Investment Company, Soros Fund Management LLC and compensation consulting firm McLagan Partners.
 Blaire began her career in financial services with Smith Barney Capital Management after graduating from Bucknell University with a BS in Business Administration.
 She is thrilled to be working alongside her brother Terrence in continuing Rand’s philanthropic legacy, a man she loved and admired throughout his life.
-Blaire is married with two children and lives in Norwalk, CT.
+Blaire has two beautiful children and lives in Norwalk, CT.